 See, Luke is a “techsumer”: a technological consumer.
 He lives in a digital age, and I’d go so far to guess that he’s an information junkie.
 Although the title of this post says “power hungry”, I’ll make another guess that neither he nor those like him are really hungry for power; they don’t, for instance, let out a mad chuckle anytime they find a good deal.
 Well… maybe some of them do, but we shouldn’t judge a whole marketing generation off of a few strange eggs.

 What you’re reading in Luke’s statement is true consumer awareness.
-More than any other, the age of online / digital marketing has provided technologically entrenched consumers with the knowledge that there is a power play going on in business.
+More than any other, the age of online / digital marketing and PR tactics has provided technologically entrenched consumers with the knowledge that there is a power play going on in business.

 - We, the business owners, want their patronage.